-According to the USACE, the implementation guidance memo for WRDA Section 2039, "Monitoring includes the systematic collection and analysis of data that provides information useful for assessing project performance, determining whether ecological success have been achieved, or whether adaptive management may be needed to attain project benefits."
+According to the USACE implementation guidance memo for WRDA Section 1161, "Monitoring includes the systematic collection and analysis of data that provides information necessary to determine if the project is meeting its performance standards, and to determine when ecological success has been achieved or whether adaptive management measures are necessary to ensure that the project will attain project benefits.
+Development of a monitoring plan will be initiated during the plan formulation process for an ecosystem restoration project, or component of a project, and should focus on key indicators of project performance."